kyubifang/jackson-cop3330-assignment4part2/README.md

 # jackson-cop3330-assignment4part2
 This is dedicated to Rey.

-This application is meant to run as a todo list for the user.
+This application is intended to run as a todo list for the user.

 To use: